rdwrome/261sp23/Midterm[March16]/README.md

 Description|Grade
 ---|---:|
-Documentation file is complete. | 20%
+Documentation file is complete. | 10%
+Project is presented clearly in class. | 10%
 Phase 1 fulfills the requirements. | 20%
 Phase 2 fulfills the requirements. | 20%
 Phase 3 fulfills the requirements. | 20%